Who does this guide apply to?

 This depends on:

-- The visa that the applicant currently has; and
+- The visa (or leave) that the applicant currently has; and

-#1 First of all, for applications that are made from inside the UK, you want to submit the application before the expiry of your current visa.
+#1 First of all, for applications that are made from inside the UK, you should apply before the expiry of the applicant’s current visa or leave.

-Submitting the application after the expiry date of your current visa (as stated on the BRP or vignette) will likely cause you much grief.
+Applying after the expiry date of the applicant’s current visa (as stated on the BRP or vignette) can prove incredibly problematic.

-Although there are some exceptions, generally speaking, those who apply in the UK after the expiry of their current visa will technically become an ‘overstayer’ which can severely detriment UK visa applications.
+Although there are some exceptions, generally speaking, those who apply in the UK after the expiry of their current visa will normally become an ‘overstayer’.
+This can severely detriment not only the application that you submit, but also any future UK visa applications.

-#2 Second of all, you do not want to submit an application too early.
+#2 Second of all, you do not want to apply too early.

 This is particularly relevant to applicants who are either: